PowerShell/Community-Blog/Posts/2021/09/my-crescendo-journey.md

 Initially, the parsing code had to be embedded in the JSON file, which made writing and formatting the code very difficult.
 But, in the [Preview 3][blog3] release, Jim added to the ability to create your output handler code in a function or a script file, making it much easier to manage.

 Alright!
-Writing PowerShell functions is something I am more comfortable with, so that was my next step.
+Writing the PowerShell functions is something I am more comfortable with, so that was my next step.

 ## Writing the parser functions

 To create the parser functions I had to know what the output looked like for all of the possible command combinations of `vssadmin.exe`.
-I looked at the help output from `vssadmin` and then captured the output for each subcommand in a separate file.
-I used these output files to design and implement a parsing function for each output.
+I looked at the help provided by `vssadmin` and captured the output for each subcommand in a separate file.
+I used these output files to design and implement a parsing function for each subcommand.

-Now, on the the configuration file.
+Now, on to the configuration file.

 ## Creating the JSON configuration

-For this I copied the example from the [blog post][blog3] to use as a template.
+For this I used the example from the [blog post][blog3] as a template.
 I also looked at the `Get-InstalledPackage` example from the [Preview 2][blog2] blog post to see how the native commands were referenced.
 For my first cmdlet I started with this JSON configuration: